IPP 1 – Collection

 Multi-layered (or ‘short’) notices

-When notice is given in layers, organisations should ensure individuals are able to locate and understand the required notification details of IPP 1.3 easily.
+When notice is given in layers, organisations should ensure individuals are able to easily locate and understand the required notification details of IPP 1.3.
 In some cases, it may be sufficient to post brief information on a sign.
-For example, where CCTV surveillance is conducted, the sign might identify the organisation conducting the surveillance, briefly explain why there is surveillance and provide a website where individuals can find more complete details about IPP 1.3 matters.
+For example, where CCTV surveillance is conducted in an organisation, the sign might identify the organisation conducting the surveillance, briefly explain why there is surveillance and provide a website where individuals can find more complete details about IPP 1.3 matters.
 Video recording or photographing may also occur at events open to the public, for example, at a school fete or fundraising event.
 A short collection notice might explain that video recording or photographing may occur and provide contact information if members of the public want more information.
 This is an example of a layered collection notice.

 The difference between privacy policies and collection notices